filievski/filievski.github.io/_pages/about.md

 * **BS**, Ss.
 Cyril and Methodius University Skopje (2009-2013)
 * **Email:** ilievski@isi.edu

+## Prospective USC Students
-**Prospective USC Students** with passion for AI research and learning about state-of-the-art technologies like language models and neuro-symbolic systems should apply for position 1066 [here](https://www.isi.edu/ms_student_positions/) (or shoot me an email).
+I like working with strong USC students with passion for AI research and learning about state-of-the-art technologies like language models and neuro-symbolic systems.
+Master students: apply for [position 1066](https://www.isi.edu/ms_student_positions/), Undergraduate and PhD students: send me an email.

 ## News
 **2022**